11 Beautiful Vines With Purple Flowers

 Twining Snapdragon

-Though not a true vine, the Twining Snapdragon climbs other plants and surfaces in a vine-like way.
-The flowers retain the unique shape of the standard Snapdragon, with distinct snout and mouth-like shapes.
+Though not a true vine, the twining snapdragon climbs other plants and surfaces in a vine-like fashion.
+Its flowers retain the characteristic shape of traditional snapdragons, with a distinctive snout and mouth-like appearance.

 Wisteria